RushuiGuan/framework/config/docs/the-comparison.md

 	public string RootPath { get; set; }
 }
 ```
-Now these `Config` classes can be easily injected into its own libraries and we are happily on the way.
+Now these config classes can be easily injected into its own libraries and we are happily on the way.
 With `IOptions` interfaces, this is not so simple.
 Libary authors would have to make sacrifices with the repeated config values as show below:
 ```json
 {
 	"secmaster" : {